UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 * Return the NFT to the regular NFT logic of the *originating chain*.
 * Cross-transfer the NFT somewhere else.

-The "return" operation shouldn't require the metadata checking since the NFT is native to the *originating chain* and the *Staging Area* guarantees that the metadata didn't change (i.e., the *Clearance Procedure* **must not** be required).
+The "return" operation shouldn't require the metadata checking since the NFT is native to the *originating chain*, and the *Staging Area* guarantees that the metadata didn't change (i.e., the *Clearance Procedure* **must not** be required).

 The "return" action **must** lead to removing the derivative NFT from the *Staging Area*.
 However, when the owner cross-transfers the NFT to another chain, the "real" NFT **must** remain in the *Staging Area* of the reserve chain until the NFT is cross-transferred back.